Montoursville in Lycoming County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Disasters • Parks & Recreational Areas • Settlements & Settlers.
 A significant historical date for this entry is July 17, 1999.

 Location.
 41° 14.921′ N, 76° 55.114′ W. Marker is in Montoursville, Pennsylvania, in Lycoming County.
-Marker is on Broad Street east of Arch Street, on the left when traveling east.
+It is on Broad Street east of Arch Street, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Montoursville PA 17754, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-TWA Flight 800 Memorial (within shouting distance of this marker); This Old Millstone (within shouting distance of this marker); Montoursville (approx. half a mile away); Lions Field (approx. one mile away); Williamsport (approx. 3.3 miles away); The Legacy of Little League (approx. 3.6 miles away); a different marker also named Williamsport (approx. 3.7 miles away); Susquehanna Log Boom (approx. 3.8 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: TWA Flight 800 Memorial (within shouting distance of this marker); This Old Millstone (within shouting distance of this marker); Montoursville (approx. half a mile away); Lions Field (approx. one mile away); Williamsport (approx. 3.3 miles away); The Legacy of Little League (approx. 3.6 miles away); a different marker also named Williamsport (approx. 3.7 miles away); Susquehanna Log Boom (approx. 3.8 miles away).
 Touch for a list and map of all markers in Montoursville.